-CAREER: He has 102 tackles, including 2.5 for losses, 2 deflections, 2 fumble recoveries (1 for a TD) and 3 interceptions in his career.
-He has 18 career starts (14 at free safety and 4 at cornerback).
+CAREER: He has 146 tackles, including 6.5 for losses (with a sack), 4 deflections, 2 fumble recoveries (1 for a TD), 2 forced fumbles and 3 interceptions in his career.
+He has 22 career starts (14 at free safety, 4 at strong safety and 4 at cornerback).

 He had 5 tackles, an interception and a fumble recovery against Arkansas State, a tackle against Idaho and 7 tackles against Stanford.
 At Arizona State, he had 2 tackles and returned a fumble 94 yards for a TD.
 He had 7 tackles against Washington, 3 tackles at Notre Dame, 5 stops against Utah and a team-best 8 tackles at California.
 He had 6 tackles (0.5 for loss) against Arizona, 5 tackles at Colorado and 3 tackles and an end-zone interception at Oregon.
 He had 2 tackles against UCLA, then 8 tackles (1 for a loss) against Stanford in the Pac-12 Championship Game and 8 tackles versus Wisconsin.

 2014: Hawkins started USC’s first 4 games (Fresno State, Stanford, Boston College, Arizona State) at cornerback, then served as a backup the rest of the season as a redshirt freshman in 2014.
 Overall in 2014 while appearing in 11 games (all but UCLA and Nebraska), he had 32 tackles, including 1 for a loss, plus 2 deflections and an interception.